anuragkh/anuragkh.github.io/projects/index.md

             <div>at <span><a href="http://www.nucleodyne.com/" target="_blank">Nucleodyne Systems</a></span></div>
 			<br/>
 			<ul>
-				<li>As a part of the training, we looked at driver development for the HP-UX Kernel and analysis of the Linux SCSI Subsystem using the System Tap tool.
+				<li>As a part of the training, I looked at driver development for the HP-UX Kernel and analysis of the Linux SCSI Subsystem using the System Tap tool.
 A significant part of our work also involved understanding and testing the SCSI protocol and its command set.
 We also worked towards the automation of SCSI command set testing with a Virtual Tape Library. </li>
 			</ul>
 			<br/>
 			<em>Mentor: Kallol Biswas, CEO, Nucleodyne Systems</em>